uid11/full-git-history/README.md

   Raw history include all information from repository except blobs and trees object (i.e. all commits, tags, local and remote branches, symbolic refs, stash).

 ## Usage ##
+You need a node version >=6.0.0.
 Of course, you must have installed Git.
 Let /path/to/foo-project -- path to some git-project (i.e. it contains ".git" directory).
 ```bash
 $ npm install full-git-history -g